Caring for an elderly parent with dementia is challenging and can take an emotional and physical toll on everyone involved.

 • Hide a key outside your home or give a copy to your neighbor.
 This is to decrease the stress of when your loved one with dementia accidentally locks you out of the house.

 • For homes with elderly parents that have dementia, stairway safety is essential.
-You should have the hand rail extend beyond the first and last step to help your loved one that has dementia not fall and keep their balance.
+You should have the handrail extend beyond the first and last step to help your loved one that has dementia not fall and keep their balance.
 Also, if possible, stairways should be carpeted and have safety grips on the stairs.
-The use of gates across the stairs is also helpful to keep your loved one with dementia from going up and down the stairs without you knowing. buy amoxicillin generic over the counter
+The use of gates across the stairs is also helpful to keep your loved one with dementia from going up and down the stairs without you knowing.

 • Keep all alcohol and prescription medications in a locked cabinet.
-Drinking alcohol can highly confuse a person with dementia and their medication should be closely monitored and handled by a professional.
+Drinking alcohol can highly confuse a person with dementia, and a professional should monitor their medication closely and handle it.

-• Lock all power tools and machinery in the garage, workroom or basement; keep the blades for the tools in a different locked location to prevent all accidents. buy aciphex generic over the counter
+• Lock all power tools and machinery in the garage, workroom, or basement; keep the blades for the tools in a different locked location to prevent all accidents.

 Links to some special skills that can benefit someone with Alzheimer’s or dementia include: